-The effectiveness of ‘seed’ brachytherapy for suitable (early) prostate cancers is now accepted as being at least as good as radical prostatectomy with overall lower side effects, better quality of life and equal survival rates than surgery.
+The effectiveness of ‘seed’ brachytherapy for early prostate cancers is now accepted as being at least as good as radical prostatectomy, with overall lower side effects, better quality of life and equal survival rates to surgery.

-In the case of prostate cancer, this ‘dose-escalation’ has led directly to more cancer cells being killed and higher cure rates compared to, say, 15-20 years ago.
-This is why it is very important that men have the option of talking to a radiation oncologist who is up-to-date with the modern technology about this management option and its associated risks and benefits.
+In the case of prostate cancer, this ‘dose-escalation’ has led directly to more cancer cells being killed and higher cure rates compared to 15-20 years ago.
+This is why it is very important that men have talked to a radiation oncologist about this management option and its associated risks and benefits.

 What Are the Side Effects for Radiation Therapy?

 Side effects during/soon after treatment (Early or ‘acute’ side effects)

 General – Fatigue is quite common in the second half of treatment and is very variable between patients.
 It may be worse for men on both hormone therapy and radiation therapy.
 Fatigue can persist for a few weeks after treatment, but as for other early side effects, this has usually settled within 4-6 weeks after radiation therapy is completed.

 Local – All other side effects of radiation therapy come from the structures/organs in and just next to where the radiation is being targeted.
 For the prostate this means the bottom of the bladder, the urethra (the tube through the prostate where urine passes) and the front part of the rectum (lower bowel).
 These can commonly cause the following side effects, which usually have fully settled by 4- 6 weeks after treatment is finished.